btroncone/learn-rxjs/operators/combination/mergeall.md

 ###### TL;DR: Emit values from observables or promises emitted from source

 The **mergeAll** operator subscribes to each observable as it is emitted from the source.
 Values emitted from inner observables are emitted to subscribers.
-Like other flattening operators, **mergeAll** also works with promises, arrays, and iterables.

 ---
 :bulb:  In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!